SCL: Towards Domain Generalization via Single-Temporal Multimodal Contrastive Learning for Remote Sensing Change Detection: Introduction

+Most conventional approaches using expert-designed fixed prompts exhibit restricted flexibility in downstream adaptation.
+To some extent, it inhibits the generalization capacity of pre-trained models in downstream task applications, and compromises dynamic learning capabilities of visual encoder.
+Inspired by CoOp~\cite{zhou2022coop} and CoCoOp~\cite{zhou2022cocoop}, we introduce DTCO module of prompt learning.
+It enhances the ability of the model to capture interdependencies between visual and textual information, improving model cross-learning.
+This ability enables SCL to achieve excellent detection performance in the target domain without any training.
+Additionally, to alleviate the dependency on labeled data in change detection, we propose a controllable generation and single-temporal training strategy (SAIN) based on ControlNet~\cite{zhang2023controlnet}.
+This strategy allows us to generate a large number of change detection maps and improves the generalization capabilities of SCL by training on it.
+It makes SCL performs excellently on official change detection datasets without training on target datasets.

-In summary, the main contributions of this paper are threefold: \begin{itemize} \item To address the issue of poor generalization in existing methods for change detection, we present a novel text-image alignment method ChangeCLIP.
-ChangeCLIP aims to effectively capture the interdependence between text and vision by a dynamic text-vision context representation learning DTCO. \item To address the problem of change detection relying on labeled pair images, we propose a reliable method for constructing pairwise images from single-temporal image, which follows natural distribution. \item Our approach achieves strong quantitative results, outperforming state-of-the-art methods on multiple change detection datasets.
-Additionally, ChangeCLIP shows excellent generalization across different datasets. \end{itemize}
+In summary, the main contributions of this paper are threefold: \begin{itemize} \item To address the issue of poor domain generalization for change detection and anomaly detection, we propose a novel and practical contrastive learning foundation method called SCL.
+We capture data dependencies between image pairs through a local patch-visual alignment.
+Through visual-context alignment, text guides the change representation learning.
+Additionally, we enhance text-visual domain alignment via DTCO. \item To address the problem of change detection relying on labeled pair images, we propose a reliable method SAIN for constructing pairwise images from single-temporal image, which follows natural distribution. \item Our approach achieves strong quantitative results.
+Without additional fine-tuning on target datasets, SCL achieves superior performance against representative state-of-the-art methods across multiple change detection benchmarks as a unified model. \end{itemize}